chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Consider replacing "Home" at top with "Learn"
+#) Consider replacing "Home" in navbar with "Learn"
 #) Linkify text?
-#) Add Learn More page
+#) Stylize the Learn More page
 #) Do something to prevent comment spam - Akismet
 #) Change the name outsider to ????
 #) Smaller comment voting chart